FUNERAL SHOPPING: THE BASICS

 If someone has been cared for at home for a long time, it can feel best to keep that person home until burial or cremation.
 In most states an individual, family, community or religious group can handle a death without hiring a funeral director.
 Families can do everything on their own or hire a home funeral consultant, death midwife or funeral director to assist.

 When her 6-year-old daughter died after a long illness, one young mother couldn’t bear to give her daughter’s body to a funeral home.
 Because she had cared for her daughter in every way a mother could, she dressed her daughter at home and laid her in her bed with her favorite stuffed animals.
 Friends, siblings, and schoolmates were invited to come to the home to say goodbye in a very private setting.
 Her friends spent time with her in her own bedroom, and talked with their parents about the mystery and pain of her death.
 It gave them time to come to terms with her death in a comfortable, family-centered setting.

 Depending on the state, the family can then bring the body to the crematory or cemetery themselves or hire a funeral director to provide transportation, permits, etc.

 Most people pick the funeral home closest to them or one they have used in the past (even if they were unhappy).
 Neither of these criteria tell you whether you’re getting good service, and prices can vary enormously between funeral homes, even just blocks apart.

 Federal law requires funeral homes to give you price quotes over the phone and a printed, itemized General Price List when you show up in person.
-See our pamphlet, “Understanding a Funeral Home’s Price List.”
+See our pamphlet, “How to Read a General Price List.”

 STEP 4: PUT IT ALL TOGETHER